 Domestic travel costs are allowed under this program as described in this NOFO and the Preparedness Grants Manual.
 International travel is not an allowable cost under this program unless approved in advance by DHS/FEMA.

-V. Maintenance and Sustainment
+IV.
+Maintenance and Sustainment

-f.
-Excess Funds
+F. Excess Funds

 After completing the initial project proposed in the recipient’s application, some recipients may have unexpended funds remaining in their budgets.
 These excess funds may result from any combination of under-budget acquisition activities or competitive procurement processes.
 In such cases, excess funds must be returned to FEMA upon project completion.
 Please also see Section C.4 of this NOFO regarding cost share requirements, including the implications if the project costs are less than what was applied for.

 E. Application Review Information